Curing Commands

 reg-remove <SID> <Key path> [<Value>]

-Delete value or key.
-SID is a profile specified in the registry.
+Delete a value or key. <SID> is a profile specified in the registry.

-All remaining links between the object and other element in the system will be specified at the end to the report.
+All remaining links between the object and other elements in the system will be specified at the end of the report.

 Examples: